-This is a hot topic that I did not realize was so hotly disputed until my concern was voiced in public about the drop shipping business model.
+Is drop-ship a recipe for failure?
+This is a hot topic that I did not realize was so disputed until my concern was voiced in public about the drop shipping business model.
 Hundreds of people responded wanting to know why I felt personally that drop-ship is a recipe for failure without question.
-Pretty strong statement by any standards and I struck a nerve – so here’s why I know drop-ship business is a recipe for failure for the small business eCommerce owner.
+Pretty strong statement by any standards and I struck a nerve.
+Here’s why I know drop-ship business is a recipe for failure for the small business eCommerce owner.
 That is, unless it is done a very specific way!

 Imagine this scenario:

-The neighbor to the left of you shops online at a drop-ship website, they receive [level-premier-free]the product only and are content.
-The neighbor to the right shops at a non-drop shipper and receives the same products, coupons, brochures and a free surprise with their order and they are happy.
+The neighbor to the left of you shops at a drop-ship website, they receive the product only and are content.
+The right neighbor shops at a non-drop shipper and receives the same and coupons, brochures and a free surprise .
 You meet at the end of your driveway and talk about their orders.
 When done talking, who are you likely to order from?
 Who received more value?
 Who has a coupon to give you?
 Who’s going to feel ripped off a little?

 DROP SHIPPING PLUS:

-- Depending on the distributor, you may have the ability to ship items out the same day they are ordered by customer, speeding up the process by one business day.
+Your distributor may have the ability to ship items out the same day they are ordered by customer.
+As a result, this speeds up the process by one business day.

 DROP SHIPPING MINUS:

-- Your customer list is no longer proprietary.
+Your customer list is no longer proprietary.
 The first rule of retail is never share your customer list with anyone, ever.
-When you share this list with a distributor you have taken away a competitive advantage and quite possibly opened it up to your biggest competitors who are the big fish probably ordering from the same distributor.
+When you share this list with, you have taken away a competitive advantage and possibly exposed yourself to competition.
+Competitors that may be the big fish probably ordering from the same distributor.

-- Cannot include marketing material, coupons or brochures.
-This information is critical to further a sale, get a customer to come back and spread the good news about your business.
+Cannot include marketing material, coupons or brochures.
+This information is critical to further a sale, get a customer to come back and spread the word news about your site.
 Without this step alone, the drop-shipper is left to have to market over and over again to the same customers instead of retaining some through repeat business.

-- Backorders, discontinueds and out of stock items are a nightmare.
-If a customer orders ten items and two are on backorder, the drop shipper will ship a partial order (or not based on your instruction).
-With this model you must decide if a customer will have to wait for their whole order or if you will go to double expense to ship a partial order and ship again later.
+Backorders, discontinueds and out of stock items are a nightmare.
+If a customer orders ten items and two are on backorder, the drop shipper may ship a partial order.
+You must decide if a customer will have to wait for their whole order or if you will pay a second shipping expense.
 Remember the per shipment flat fee mentioned above, that can be twice on this type of order.

-- There are manufactures or “distributors” of products who are not really distributors but instead sell the same product to your customer base – you are their sales rep!
+There are manufactures or “distributors” of products who are not really distributors.
+They may instead sell the same product to your customer base – you are their sales rep!
 They figured out that if they can recruit other small business owners to sell their products, or products they can get from their distributor, they can get a slice, a middle man of sorts.
-This is a real problem as your margins are whittled away to nothing – under this scenario, a person considering this business model should really just get a job instead.
+This is a real problem as your margins are whittled away to nothing.
+Under this scenario, a person considering this business model should really just get a job instead.

 Many drop-shipping type websites profess that its, “easy”, “convenient” and relatively negligible work.
-I have spent thirteen years studying and fine tuning our process so that we turned it into an easier model to follow, working about an hour a day.
+I have been working online since online started, studying to fine tune our ecommerce processes.
 But that did not come easy and it certainly wasn’t convenient.

-In doing research for this article, I found many, many websites that have written a great deal of information on drop-shipping.
+My research yielded many, many websites that have written a great deal of information on drop-shipping.
 They sell directories and links and access to information about how to profit from drop shipping, etc. The question keeps bothering me, if its so profitable and so easy, why are they selling information and spending a boat-load of money developing sites to sell others information on how to do it.
 Why aren’t they doing it?
 Or are they…?

 Avoid drop-shipping companies or drop shipping with a manufacturer directly.
 In fact, avoid drop-shipping with even a reputable distributor, you just cannot compete effectively by trying to take a shortcut.
 This is the most important part of running an online business, the one-to-one communication between you and the people who help pay you bills and that comes in the form of a package.
 It speaks volumes for you business or against your business, the choice is up to you.